jereor/Paradise_Falls/README.md

 # Paradise_Falls

-This is repository is for a university game project made by 3 programmers, a graphics designer, and a sound designer.
+This is a repository for an university game project made by 3 programmers, a graphics designer, and a sound designer.

 # Short Biography